risd/dev-setup/README.md

 # snippets
-Snippets and Instructions for the RISD Media Group
+Recommended snippets and settings for Atom and Sublime text